The Family Activity Audit: A Step-by-Step Guide to Cutting Back Without the Guilt

 The American Psychological Association's research explains why.
 When kids have open-ended time, they develop empathy, divergent thinking, and emotional regulation.
 Dr. Lauren McNamara puts it simply: "Play is an important catalyst to relieve stress."
 Scientific American suggests children should experience twice as much unstructured time as structured play.
 For most overscheduled families, that ratio is inverted.

-The 5-Step Family Activity Audit Framework
+How Does the 5-Step Family Activity Audit Work?

 Step 1: The Full Inventory